enonic/old-xp-doc/doc/appendix/faq.rst

 Do you publish changelogs?
 --------------------------

 Yes.
 Each project have it's own changelog on GitHub.
-Go to the GitHub project page using the links in the last question and click ``Code``.
+Go to the GitHub project page using the links in the previous question and click ``Code``.
 On the resulting page, a line with links to all commits, branches commits and contributors is show.
 Clock on the text that say ``<X> releases``, and all the releases of that project are listed with links to the changelog.